-Value: 20% of final grade Due Date: See Class Schedule
+Value: See Grading Scheme Due Date: See Class Schedule

 Purpose: This assignment deals with botanical structures, and is intended to give the student a hands-on appreciation for plant anatomy.
 It will require you to visit your local grocery store to purchase some common items.